 It is logical to assume that people on Da Nang Airbase and in Da Nang City who handled the herbicides during the US-Viet Nam war introduced dioxin into their bodies.
 The main exposure routes would have been: direct physical contact with the herbicides themselves or contaminated soils; breathing spray mist and/or contaminated dust; and/or ingestion of contaminated food items from the Sen Lakes and from other waterbodies downstream of the dioxin hot spots on the Airbase.
 There could also have been other sources of contamination, such as from the discarded herbicide barrels.
-People who have been living on or near the Sen Lake ecosystem are likely the ones most at risk, although some people living distant from the Airbase, and marketed off the base.
+People who have been living on or near the Sen Lake ecosystem are likely the ones most at risk, although some people living distant from the Airbase could also have been exposed through consumption of foods produced on the Airbase, and marketed off the base.